The 17 Most Important SEO Tips for Higher Rankings

 You probably already know that you should add keywords to pages that you want to rank.

-But where you use your keywords is just as important than how many times you use them.
+But where you use your keywords is just as important as how many times you use them.

 Webpage URL: